THE WOODSTOCK DOG CLUB, INC.

-Dues are payable on or before the start of the fiscal year, which is the first day of September each year.
+Dues are payable on or before the start of the fiscal year, which is the first day of November each year.
 No member may vote whose dues are not paid for the current year.
-Within five days of the August meeting the Treasurer shall send to each member a statement of his dues for the ensuing year.
+Within five days of the October meeting the Treasurer shall email to each member a statement of dues for the ensuing year.

-Elections To Membership.
-After attending two meetings, each applicant for membership shall apply on a form as approved by the Board of Directors and which shall provide that the applicant agrees to this constitution and by-laws and the rules of the American Kennel Club.
+Elections to Membership.
+Each applicant for membership shall apply on a form as approved by the Board of Directors and which shall provide that the applicant agrees to this constitution and by-laws and the rules of the American Kennel Club.
 The application shall state the name, address, and occupation of the applicant and it shall carry the endorsement of two members in good standing.
 Accompanying the application, the prospective member shall submit dues payment for current year.

 All applications are to be filed with the Corresponding Secretary.
-At the next meeting notice carry the names of all new applicants for membership.
-These names will be read at the next regular meeting.
+At the next meeting notice shall carry the names of all new applicants for membership.
+These names will be read at the first meeting following receipt of the application.
 If after fifteen (15) days no written objections are filed with the Club President, the applicants shall be notified in writing by the Secretary of their acceptance for membership.

 Article II Meetings and Voting

 Club Meetings.
-Meetings of the Club shall be held in the greater Woodstock area.
+Meetings of the Club including the Annual Meeting shall be held in the greater Woodstock area.
 Regular club meetings shall be held at least six times per year at such hour and-place as may be designated by the Board of Directors.
-Written notice of each such meeting shall be sent by regular mail and/or email by the Secretary at least 14 days prior to the date of the meeting.
+Written notice of each such meeting shall be sent by regular mail and/or email by the Secretary at least 10 days prior to the date of the meeting.
 Meetings may be in person or by electronic or teleconference or video conference according to Vermont statute.
 The quorum of such meetings shall be 20% of the members in good standing.
 The Annual Meeting shall be held in October with the same written notice as regular club meetings.

 Special Club Meetings.
 Special Club meetings may be called by the President, or by a majority vote of the members of the Board who are present and-voting at any regular or Special Meeting of the Board, and shall be called by the Secretary upon receipt of any petition signed by five members of the Club who are in good standing.
 Such special meetings shall be held in the greater Woodstock area at such place, date, and hour as may be designated by the Secretary.
 Written notice of such meeting shall be mailed or emailed by the Secretary at least 5 days and not more than 20 days prior to the date of the meeting and said notice shall state the purpose of the meeting, and no other-Club business may be transacted thereat.
 Meetings may be in person or by electronic or telephone conference call or video conference according to Vermont statute.
 The quorum for such a meeting shall be 20% of the members in good standing.

 Board Meetings.
-Meetings of the Board of Directors shall be held a minimum of 6 times per year in the greater Woodstock area in the months of November, March and the month preceding and following our annual Point Show, in each year, at such hour and place as maybe designated by the Board.
-Written notice of each such meeting shall be mailed by the Secretary at least 10 days prior to the date of the meeting, The quorum of such a meeting shall be a majority of the Board.
+Meetings of the Board of Directors shall be held a minimum of 6 times per year in the greater Woodstock area or by electronic or teleconference or video conference or telephone conference call at such hour and place as may be designated by the Board.
+Written notice of each such meeting shall be mailed or emailed by the Secretary at least 5 days prior to the date of the meeting.
+The quorum of such a meeting shall be a majority of the Board.

 Special Board Meetings.
 Special meetings of the Board may be called by the President, and shall be called by the Secretary upon receipt of a written request signed by at least three members of the Board.
 Such special meetings shall be held in the greater Woodstock area or by electronic or tele phone conference call or video conference at such place, date and hour as may be designated by the person authorized herein to call such a meeting.
-Written notice of such meetings shall be mailed by the Secretary at least 5 days and not more than 10 days prior to the date of the meeting.
+Written notice of such meetings shall be mailed or emailed by the Secretary at least 5 days and not more than 10 days prior to the date of the meeting.
 Any such notice shall state the purpose of the meeting and no other business shall be transacted.
 A quorum for such meeting shall be a majority of the Board.

 Voting.
 Each member in good standing whose dues are paid for the current year shall be entitled to one vote at any meeting of the Club at which he or she is present.
 Vermont non-profit statute permits voting by electronic transmission.
 Proxy voting will not be permitted at any Club meeting or election.